ltiao/ltiao.github.io.nikola/posts/creating-a-nikola-theme-with-sass-compiled-bootstrap.rst

 Update templates to use Sass-compiled CSS
 -----------------------------------------

-Now we just need to override the ``base_helper.tmpl`` template and the webassets bundle to use our customized Bootstrap stylesheet.
+Now all that's left to do is to override the ``base_helper.tmpl`` template and the webassets bundle to use our customized Bootstrap stylesheet.
 As mentioned earlier, our modifications are going to closely resemble those of the ``bootstrap3-gradients-jinja`` theme.
-Let us locate and install this theme for
+Let us locate and install this theme to use as a reference:
-reference:

 .. code:: console